Human Services Advisory Council

 Boys & Girls Clubs of Cumberland County, Power Hour / Project LEARN: The program is held at the Boys & Girls Clubs in Vineland and is an out-of-school program that boosts academic performance of young people (ages 6-18).

-Cumberland Empowerment Zone Corp., Supportive Services for Afterschool: The program will partner with Cherry Street, Lakeside and Haleyville schools to assist in providing needed quality afterschool programs, keeping youth safe and secure until parents are out of work.
+Commercial Township School District, Afterschool Program: The program will take place within Commercial Township School to assist in providing a quality afterschool program, keeping youth safe and secure until parents are out of work.

 Cumberland County Division of Employment and Training, Transportation Assistance: The program assists in two ways; through distribution of Uber and Gas cards to families that are in need and referred by a community agency and by contributing to the operations of the “To Work” Transportation system.
 The system includes the Greater Bridgeton Area Transit, Landis Avenue Express, Vineland Industrial Park Shuttle, and Millville Area Connectors.